By Gastón Robledo, Architect at Santex

-Both environments, deployment target server and CI server must have installed Web Deployment Tool 3.5.
+Both environments, deployment target server, and CI server must have Web Deployment Tool 3.5 installed to them.

 Jenkins Set Up